 - Eurozone membership

-- Production platform for European automotive and electronics industry
+- Production platform for the European automotive and electronics industries

 - Robust financial system dominated by foreign groups

-- Small economy dependent on European investment and markets
+- Small and open economy dependent on European investment and markets

-- Strong sectorial concentration of exports: automotive and consumer electronics
+- Strong sectoral concentration of exports: automotive and consumer electronics

-- Regional development inequalities/the east lagging behind (infrastructure and training)
+- Regional development inequalities; the east is lagging behind (infrastructure and training)